min2ha/ukwa-site/content/target/81629/index.en.md

   "subject": "Brexit"
 }

-# Independent: Michel Barnier ‘open to extending Brexit transition period by a year’

 The European Union's Brexit negotiator Michel Barnier could offer a one year  extension of the transition period in return for Theresa May accepting a “two-tier” backstop to avoid a border with Northern Ireland, EU diplomats told the Financial Times.